 Robyn: oh great Ellie thank you.

 Ellie: so I was on the ICF website looking at various programs that offer online training and that were accredited by ICF.
-I notice that the cost for the program varies quite widely.
+I notice that the cost of the program varies quite widely.
 And there is an explanation provided that it’s because different programs include different components.
-And I was confused by what that meant looking at the different programs websites.
-You know I am considering ICA for a number of reasons and I was wondering what is included in the cost for training through ICA that might not be included in otherf programs? and are there other aspects of training that someone would need to pay for to keep going to get them?
+And I was confused by what that meant looking at the different programs' websites.
+You know I am considering ICA for a number of reasons and I was wondering what is included in the cost for training through ICA that might not be included in other programs? and are there other aspects of training that someone would need to pay to keep going to get them?

 Robyn: ahm yes